Tobenna-Etiaba/Network-Protocols/README.md

 <h2>Operating Systems Used</h2>

  - Windows 10 Pro (22H2)
- - Ubuntu Server 20.04
+ - Ubuntu Server 24.04

 <h2>Set up</h2>

- - I started out by creating two virtual machines on Azure one for Windows and the other for the Ubuntu server.
+ - I started out by creating two virtual machines on Azure, one for Windows and one for the Ubuntu server.

 <img width="1248" alt="Screenshot 2025-02-04 at 23 33 35" src="https://github.com/user-attachments/assets/4832d73c-b7b4-4776-abd1-ae31297de586" />

-- To ensure that the Windows VM could successfully connect to the Ubuntu server, I had to ensure that both VMs were within the same resource group and network group.
+- To ensure that the Windows VM could successfully connect to the Ubuntu server, I had to ensure that both VMs were within the same resource group and virtual network.
 <img width="1062" alt="Screenshot 2025-02-04 at 23 35 06" src="https://github.com/user-attachments/assets/fd6a02ac-ee6f-4cdb-99ff-d3c74d5fddae" />

 <img width="854" alt="Screenshot 2025-02-04 at 23 36 56" src="https://github.com/user-attachments/assets/357f8261-62f2-4590-a6ff-2c408e667452" />